Regressive Tax Definition

 3. Increases Savings and Investment

-In a regressive system, those who earn higher incomes tend to save more, thereby increasing the saving rate of the nation.
-In turn, those savings become capital available for businesses to invest in new productive and more efficient machinery.
+Under a regressive tax system, those who earn higher incomes tend to save more, thereby increasing the saving rate of the nation.
+In turn, those savings become capital which is available for businesses to invest in new productive and more efficient equipment.

 5. Reduces a ‘Brain Drain’

 When tax rates are more progressive, they can result in a loss of talent, also known as ‘brain drain’.
 This is where skilled professionals leave the country to find work elsewhere.
-By implementing a progressive system that taxes the rich at a higher rate provides an incentive for highly skilled professionals to move elsewhere.
+By implementing a progressive system that taxes the rich at a higher rate, highly skilled professionals are incentivized to move elsewhere.

 Disadvantages of Regressive Tax